sylcrala/particle-based_cognition/patchnotes_template.md

-## Instrutions for generating patchnotes
+## Instrutions for generating patchnotes (these are for Copilot mainly)

 Use the following guidelines and templates while generating patchnotes between commits: